mostlyserious/csp-crawler/README.md

 Remember to exclude sections like the Module Listing, CMS Guide, or others you wish to ignore.

+You may also need to add Categories, Tags, or other Custom Elements that are not Entries.

 ## Limitations

 - Logged-in or authenticated pages cannot be scanned; some manual testing is necessary.